Doctoral Studies Support Program

-If you are enrolled in a full-time accounting PhD program at a recognized post-secondary institution for at least seven months in a single 12-month period, you may qualify for a 100% member due reduction.
+If you are enrolled in a full-time accounting PhD program at a recognized post-secondary institution for at least seven months in a single 12-month period, you may qualify for a 100 per cent member due reduction.
 Please click here for further details.

 Administration and selection of candidatesThe guidelines for the selection of candidates include the following:

 - evaluation of the candidate's academic and professional preparation for a program of studies at the doctoral level; as evidence, CPA Ontario will examine transcripts of academic work, letters of reference concerning academic and professional accomplishment and potential, and standing in professional examinations

 - assessment of the candidate's background to determine interest, ability and suitability as a teacher and researcher at the post-secondary institution level.
 As evidence, CPA Ontario will review letters of reference from academic and professional colleagues concerning the candidate's ability and accomplishments

 - consideration of the candidate's available alternate sources of financial assistance for the doctoral program